Learn to Make Better Decisions by Understanding How Your Brain’s Decision-Making Mechanism Work

 On the other hand, you probably make many decisions without any logical thinking simply because you trust a certain outcome based on your past experiences.
 This is what people also call intuitive decision-making, which can be absolutely correct and reliable if you have enough experience with what you are about to do.

-Why It Is Crucial That Your Decisions Are Not Directly Controlled by Your Conscious Logical Brain.
+Why It Is a Good Thing That Your Decisions Are Not Directly Controlled by Your Conscious Logical Brain?

 If you think further, you will realize that it is actually a very good thing that your logical brain is not in charge of your decisions.
 In many situations in life, there are a lot of unknown factors and uncertainties.
 In such cases, your logical brain would get stuck during decision-making because it is not possible to make clear, logical predictions.
 Fortunately, your subconscious can bridge such gaps by giving you feelings of trust, hope, or acceptance of risks.
 This crucial role of emotions in decision-making also explains why scientific research shows that many people with damaged emotional brain areas have difficulties with making decisions.